dib-lab/mkdocs-material-dib/README.md

 ### Set Up Push-To-Deploy on Github Pages

-This will deploy your documentation to the following URL:
+The following process will make your final documentation available on Github Pages via the following URL:

 ```
 https://<repo-owner>.github.io/<repo-name>
 ```

-First, mkdocs will make the HTML content in a directory called `site/`.
+When we generate documentation with mkdocs, it puts the final static content into a directory called `site/`.

 We want to make `site/` into a copy of our repo - specifically, the `gh-pages` branch, which will be a completely separate branch from the master branch.

-When we push content to the `gh-pages` branch, it will be hosted by Github Pages.
+This is a push-to-deploy model: when we push content to the `gh-pages` branch, it is deployed to Github Pages.

-Remove the site directory, and clone a copy of your repo to the `site/` directory:
+From the root of this repository, start by removing the site directory if it already exists.
+Now clone a second copy of the repo to the `site/` directory:

 ```
 git clone https://github.com/<repo-owner>/<repo-name> site/